Orange Marmalade Recipe

 Boiling pot of orange peels and fruit on the stove being stirred with a wooden spoon.

-Thermometer test.
-This way to tell if you’re marmalade is ready is by temperature.
-First, you’ll need to figure out the gelling point for your elevation.
-Determine the boiling point temperature by holding a candy thermometer in boiling water.
-Add 8 degrees.
-This is your gelling point.
-This means it is the point where the jam will set up nicely!
+This temperature is the point where the jam should set up nicely!
 This gelling point is the same for any jam or jelly you make where you don’t add commercial pectin.
-Write it down in your notes so the next time you are making jam and need to know this temperature you’ll remember.
+Write it down in your notes so the next time you’ll remember.

 Pot of orange marmalade cooking on the stove with a thermometer to check for gelling point.